dsouzadyn/dsouzadyn.github.io/_posts/2018-11-22-format-vuln.md

 ## What the leak!

 A couple of months ago when I was tackling the format exercises of protostar I came across format string vulnerabilities.
 The basic idea is that an attacker is able to leak information using format strings.
+These vulnerabilities are specific to the C language.

 Let's take a look at a normal C program.